Aiven-Open/klaw/README.md

-Download the full bundle from https://kafkawize.com/download-kafkawize/ and follow the instructions.
+Download the full bundle Kafkawize 3.1 from https://kafkawize.com/download-kafkawize/ and follow the instructions.

 <b>Kafkawize</b> : A Web application which automates the process of creating and browsing Kafka topics, acls, schemas, by introducing  roles/authorizations to users of various teams of an organization